← Back to blog

 A sales outreach agent sending 200 personalized emails per day on Claude 3 Haiku costs roughly $3-8/day.
 Cost per email: $0.015-0.04.

-The Model Choice Matters More Than You Think
+Model Choice Matters More Than You Think

 GPT-4: ~$0.06 per task.
 High quality, but expensive at scale.
 Claude 3.5 Sonnet: ~$0.03 per task.
 Strong quality, better price.
 Claude 3 Haiku: ~$0.005 per task.
 Good enough for simple routing and FAQ.
 DeepSeek: ~$0.002 per task.
 Budget option, quality varies.

-Many teams start on GPT-4 or Sonnet for everything, then realize 60-70% of their tasks could run on Haiku at a fraction of the cost with no quality loss.
+In my experience, many teams start on GPT-4 or Sonnet for everything, then realize 60-70% of their tasks could run on Haiku at a fraction of the cost with no quality loss.

 How to Calculate Your Agent ROI